33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 … And then hike down for extra beautiful views of the city.

-The hike back down Mount Srd is said to take less than an hour, and if you want extra time with the beautiful views–and perhaps even the chance to enjoy them away from the crowds–definitely consider taking the slow way down.
+The hike back down Mount Srd generally takes less than an hour, and if you want extra time with the beautiful views (and perhaps even the chance to enjoy them away from the crowds), definitely consider taking the slow way down.

 READ NEXT